armitageee/faceit-cli/README.md

 - 🔍 Search for players by nickname
 - 👤 View player profiles with CS2 stats (ELO, skill level, region)
-- 🏆 Browse recent match history with detailed statistics
+- 🏆 Browse recent match history with detailed statistics and pagination
 - 📊 View comprehensive statistics over last 20 matches with streak information
 - 🔍 Detailed match analysis with advanced metrics and performance scores
 - 🎯 Navigate through all matches and view detailed stats for any match